FontysVenlo/PRJ4-iOS-Doc/README.md

 ```

 ### Simple GET - error/response/data
-With *testGetEmployees* we will use the default URLSession.
+With *testGetEmployees* we will use the default *URLSession*.
 The url is the one we used with the API explorer.
 Whenever you are not sure about urls and parameters use the API explorer to test things.
 With the session and url defined a so called dataTask is used to combine these two and to define a unit of work.
 The dataTask is called with the url.
 The completion handler defines data, error and response which are the variables delivering the result.
-The call to the url is made when resume() is called on the task (dataTask).
+The call to the url is made when *resume()* is called on the task (dataTask).
 At this time the completion handler (closure) is used to process the received data, i.e. data, error and response.
 Here we do a simple print of returned values.

 ```
  // Simple GET request